smart-city-software-platform/docs/architecture/Architecture.md

 > Icons from [Flaticon](http://www.flaticon.com/packs/urban-3) and by
 [Madebyoliver](http://www.flaticon.com/authors/madebyoliver).

+Data Collector, Resource Discoverer and Actuator Controller services can be used by application developers to access city's resources, as denoted by **A**, **B** and **C** labeled arrows.
+The integration of new physical resources may use the IoT Integration Services APIs.
+However, the communication represented by the **D** arrow must only be used for integration of new resources to the platform, not for end-user application development.

+Next section describes in more detail the platform's **microservices architecture**, designed to provide the required features to support Smart Cities.

 ## Communication between services

 In order to properly provide an unified technological infrastructure to